Pyjama shark

 The pyjama shark or striped catshark (Poroderma africanum) is a species of catshark, and part of the family Scyliorhinidae, endemic to the coastal waters of South Africa.
 This abundant, bottom-dwelling species can be found from the intertidal zone to a depth of around 100 m, particularly over rocky reefs and kelp beds.
 With a series of thick, parallel, dark stripes running along its stout body, the pyjama shark has an unmistakable appearance.
 It is additionally characterized by a short head and snout with a pair of slender barbels that do not reach the mouth, and two dorsal fins that are placed far back on the body.
 It can grow up to a length of 1.1 m long.

 The pyjama shark is primarily nocturnal, spending most of the day lying motionless and hidden in a cave or crevice or among vegetation.
 It often forms groups, particularly during summer.
 This species is an opportunistic predator that feeds on a wide variety of fishes and invertebrates; it favors cephalopods and frequents the spawning grounds of the chokka squid (Loligo reynaudi).
 When threatened, it curls into a circle with its tail covering its head.
 Reproduction is oviparous, with females laying rectangular, dark brown egg cases two at a time year-round.
 This small and harmless shark adapts well to captivity and is commonly displayed in public aquariums.
 It is often caught as a bycatch of commercial and recreational fisheries.
 Many are killed by fishers who regard them as pests.
-Although there are no data suggesting its numbers have declined, the International Union for Conservation of Nature (IUCN) has assessed the pyjama shark as least concern.
+However, there is no data suggesting its numbers have declined, so the International Union for Conservation of Nature (IUCN) has assessed the pyjama shark as least concern.